Skip to article frontmatterSkip to article content

 Example: The Symmetry Property in the D&D Battle

-In Example: Dividing the loot after a D&D battle, no two players contribute equally to every coalition they join.
+In Motivating Example: Dividing the loot after a D&D battle, no two players contribute equally to every coalition they join.
 If there were such players, the symmetry property would guarantee that they each receive an equal share of the gold

 Definition: Additivity Property